-The woman was brought to man.[11]
-In biblical times arranged marriages were the norm.
+- •The woman was brought to man.11 In biblical times arranged marriages were the norm.
 Eve was a special gift from God to Adam, tailor made to fulfill him where he was lacking.
 God brought her to him.
 Men, God designed your wife to be your complement.
-Do you cherish her?[12]

-The woman was named by man.
+Do you cherish her?12 - •The woman was named by man.
 Later, after they sinned, Adam gave his wife the name 'Eve' because, as Genesis 3:21 explains, "She would become the mother of all the living."
 But here Adam called his wife Isha (the Hebrew word for 'woman') because she was taken out of Ish (the Hebrew for 'man').

+Allow me to hit the pause button and tell you a story.
 An Austrian anthropologist named Weizl who lived for a time among the natives of northern Siberia was frequently accosted by giggling young maidens who showed up at his door and pelted him with freshly killed lice.
 Eventually Weizl learned that among northern Siberians, lice-throwing was a customary manner for woman to declare her interest in a man and indicate that she was available for marriage.

-At this point the critic might object, "Wait a minute!
-The Genesis account proves nothing.
-Marriage is just a cultural thing-just like lice-throwing in Siberia.
+Is that what the Genesis account is, just a cultural thing?
+That's what the critics often say when they assert, "Wait a minute!
+So what if it happened in Genesis.
+That proves nothing.
+Marriage is just a cultural thing, just like lice-throwing in Siberia.
 Maybe at one time it was one man and one women, but thing's have changed.
 We live in a different culture.
-So it's okay now to swap partners, or live together before or outside of marriage.
-And there's nothing wrong with a homosexual marriage.
-Marriage is cultural anyway."
+So it's okay now to swap partners, or live together before marriage, or outside of marriage.
+And it can be homosexual marriage, or whatever you want it to be.
+It's all is cultural anyway, including Genesis 2.
+Which means it's up to us to decide what's best for us."

-Is that true?
-Not if God's Word is your authority.
+But is that true?
+Is Genesis 2 merely a cultural thing?
+No. Genesis 2 will not allow us to draw such a conclusion.
+Look carefully at the text in front of us.
 To this point Genesis 2 has told us what happened.
-But notice the transition that begins verse 24, "For this reason [or "Therefore" in the KJV]."
-We're about to discover that what happened is what should happen.
-It's not cultural, but normative.
+But notice the transition that begins verse 24.
+The ESV reads, "Therefore [as in the AV]."
+The NIV says, "For this reason" We're about to learn that what happened is what should happen.
+So it's not cultural, but normative.

-Which brings us to part two in our Marriage 101 curriculum.
+This brings us to part two in our Marriage 101 curriculum.
 We've seen the account of the first marriage.
-Next...
+Now it's time for the implications.

 II.
-The Scriptures give us the implications of the first marriage (24-25).
+The implications of the first marriage (24-25).

-"For this reason a man will leave his father and mother and be united to his wife, and they will become one flesh.
+The NIV says, "For this reason a man will leave his father and mother and be united to his wife, and they will become one flesh.
 The man and his wife were both naked, and they felt no shame."